Frank Cignetti Sr.: Early life and education

 Cignetti was born on October 8, 1937.
-He attended the Indiana University of Pennsylvania (IUP) and played college football and college basketball for the IUP Indians.
+He attended Indiana(PA)State Teachers College/Indiana State College, where he lettered in football and basketball.
 As an end on the football team, Cignetti was a National Association of Intercollegiate Athletics All-American.

 Cignetti graduated with a bachelor's degree in 1960.
 He earned a master's degree from IUP in 1965.

 Coaching career

 Cignetti's first coaching position was as an assistant for Leechburg High School's football team.
 He became Leechburg's head coach and coached them to the Western Pennsylvania Interscholastic Athletic League Class 1A championship in 1965.
 From 1966 to 1968, he was an assistant with the Pittsburgh Panthers, where he coached their quarterbacks and wide receivers.
 He served as an offensive assistant for the Princeton Tigers in 1969 and joined Bobby Bowden's coaching staff for the West Virginia Mountaineers, coaching the offensive backfield.

-Cignetti succeeded Bowden as the Mountaineers' head coach in 1976 and coached them through the 1979 season.
+Cignetti was promoted to head coach in January 1976 and led WVU for four seasons.
 Though the team had won the 1975 Peach Bowl, 32 of its players were seniors, and Cignetti had to rebuild the program.
 He had a record as West Virginia's head coach.
 In 1979, Cignetti was diagnosed with lymphomatoid granulomatosis, a form of cancer.
 He had a splenectomy and spent 35 days in the hospital.
-Cignetti was fired after the 1979 season, but recovered from cancer.
+Cignetti was fired in November 1979, several days after the conclusion of WVU's regular season, but recovered from cancer.

-In 1982, Cignetti returned to IUP as the director of athletics.
+In 1982, Cignetti became the director of athletics at IUP.
 He became the head coach of IUP's football team in 1986.
 He coached IUP to a record from 1986 to 2005.
 Under Cignetti, IUP won the Pennsylvania State Athletic Conference West Division 14 times and did not have a losing season.
 IUP appeared in NCAA Division II's semifinals five times and in the championship game twice.
 In 1991, he was the Division II coach of the year.
 His team won 10 Lambert Cups, as the best Division II team in the eastern United States.
+He retired after the 2005 season as the third-winningest active coach in Division II.

 Cignetti was inducted into the College Football Hall of Fame in 2013.
 Also in that year, IUP renamed its football field in honor of Cignetti.